anttisalonen/progbook/rst/ch2_index.rst

 Stage 1
 =======

 We're now done with the first few chapters.
-This stage introduces some fun concepts in theory, Javascript, and slightly more in-depth topics with help of C and Python.
+This stage introduces some fun concepts in theory, JavaScript, and slightly more in-depth topics with help of C and Python.
 Finally, we'll have our first somewhat larger project.

 .. toctree::
    :maxdepth: 2